-[Saturday, November 6, 2021, 2:30 AM] HOUSTON, TX – Emergency vehicles were everywhere on Friday night.
-At least eight persons have died and many more were wounded while fans started to leave the Astroworld music festival in Houston on Friday night, at 9 p.m.
+HOUSTON, TX – Emergency vehicles were everywhere on Friday night.
+At least eight persons have died, and many more were wounded while fans started to leave the Astroworld music festival in Houston on Friday night at 9 p.m.

 Numerous people were unable to enter Travis Scott’s concert on time after Scott started performing.
-As a result, a human stampede of 50,000 people rushed toward the stage when people began to fall out, become unconscious, and die.
+As a result, a human stampede of 50,000 people rushed toward the stage, where people began to fall out, become unconscious, and die.
 The result was pure chaos near the stage on the grounds of NRG Park.

-According to local officials, there was a ground rush of constant pressure injuring and killing multiple people.
-Mayor Sylvester Turner said many things, but he told CNN he waiting for further details from additional reporting before he discusses unanswered questions.
+According to local officials, there was a ground rush of constant pressure, injuring and killing multiple people.
+Mayor Sylvester Turner said many things, but he told CNN he is waiting for further details from additional reporting before he discusses unanswered questions.

-The video showed pure calamity and the medical examiner verifies the deaths were caused during a human crowd stampede earlier in the day yesterday, in stark similarity to the Cincinnati WHO concert at the Riverfront Coliseum.
+The video showed pure calamity, and the medical examiner verified the deaths were caused during a human crowd stampede earlier in the day yesterday, in stark similarity to the Cincinnati WHO concert at the Riverfront Coliseum.

-There, on November 6, 2021, 11 people were crushed to death.
-In fact, Astroworld has had past crown control problems, including a 2019 stampede that left 3 people with injuries suffered from metal barricades and gates squishing them during a crowd surge.
+On November 6, 2021, 11 people were crushed to death.
+In fact, Astroworld has had past crown control problems, including a 2019 stampede that left three people with injuries suffered from metal barricades and gates squishing them during a crowd surge.